aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg/svgmarkerelement/orientangle/_index.md

 ---
 title: SVGMarkerElement.OrientAngle
 second_title: Aspose.SVG for .NET API Reference
-description: SVGMarkerElement property.
+description: SVGMarkerElement OrientAngle property.
 Corresponds to attribute orient on the given marker element.
 If markerUnits is SVG_MARKER_ORIENT_ANGLE the angle value for attribute orient otherwise it will be set to zero
 type: docs
 weight: 40
 url: /net/aspose.svg/svgmarkerelement/orientangle/